tgmendes/cron_parser/readme.md

 ## TODO

-* Simplify the code and add robustness by using Regex to parse the cron blocks
+* Explore the possibility of using regexes as an alternative to parsing the input strings
 * Add support for more particular use cases (e.g. `0-20/2` or `*,15`)
+* Add more robust error handling
 * Add support for using 7 as a day of week (sunday)

-* Review code and clean up to improve readability
+## Author
+Tiago Mendes (tgmendes@gmail.com)